KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

 * ``KeyboardAction/nextKeyboard`` - triggers the system keyboard switcher.
 * ``KeyboardAction/nextLocale`` - triggers the locale switcher.

-See the ``KeyboardAction`` documentation for a complete list of all available actions.
-Many actions have a ``KeyboardAction/standardAction``, and a ``KeyboardAction/standardButtonText(for:)`` or ``KeyboardAction/standardButtonImage(for:)``, while other actions require manual handling.
+Many actions have a ``KeyboardAction/standardAction``, and a ``KeyboardAction/standardButtonText(for:)`` or ``KeyboardAction/standardButtonImage(for:)`` while others require manual handling by creating a custom ``KeyboardActionHandler``.

 ## Action Handlers

-A ``KeyboardActionHandler`` can handle actions and trigger audio & haptic feedback.
-It's in the center of how actions are handled, and can be customized to fit your needs.
+A ``KeyboardActionHandler`` can handle actions, apply ``Autocomplete/Suggestion`` values, trigger audio & haptic feedback, etc. It's in the center of how actions are handled, and can be customized to fit your needs.

 For instance, to customize what happens when a user double-taps space, you can override ``KeyboardActionHandler/handle(_:on:)`` and check if the action is ``KeyboardAction/space`` and the gesture is ``Keyboard/Gesture/doubleTap``.
-If so, do your custom thing, else call `super.handle(gesture, on: action)`.
+If so, do your custom thing, else call super.

 KeyboardKit automatically creates an instance of ``KeyboardAction/StandardActionHandler`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.